PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/numpy_array_en.rst

 How to feed Sequence Data
 --------------------------

-Sequence data is a typical data type supported by PaddlePaddle Fluid.
+Sequence data is a unique data type supported by PaddlePaddle Fluid.
 You can take :code:`LoDTensor` as input data type.

-You needs to:
+You need to:

 1. Feed all data to be trained in a mini-batch.